Cape Verde Islands

 It is, however, primarily for a different reason that Cape Verde features here as a dark tourism destination: the former Tarrafal concentration camp on the main island of Santiago, in which countless political prisoners were incarcerated and which was only closed down following the end of fascism in Portugal after 1974.
 It has its own separate entry here:

 There's also the main volcano of the Cape Verde archipelago, namely on the island of Fogo.
-The main cone, Pico de Fogo, has been dormant for a good two centuries – but a new cinder cone to its side last erupted as recently as 1995 and more eruptions can be expected.
-Nevertheless there is a small community eking out a living in the volcanic soil of the huge caldera of Fogo, and you can stay in guesthouses here that serve as bases for hiking or even mountaineering.
-[UPDATE 2015: this is no longer the case; the villages, including the accommodation options and a new visitor centre in the caldera have been destroyed by a new eruption in December 2014!!!]
-The volcanic moonscapes of the caldera, including remains of a village buried by lava in 1995, thus make for a dark-tourism destination of sorts too, warranting its own entry as well:
+The main cone, Pico de Fogo, has been dormant for a good two centuries – but a new cinder cone to its side last erupted as recently as 1995 and 2014 and more eruptions can be expected.
+Nevertheless a few businesses have returned and rebuilt homes on the volcanic soil ... right in the middle of the huge caldera of Fogo.
+Here you can stay in guesthouses here that serve as bases for hiking or even mountaineering.
+The volcanic moonscapes of the caldera, including remains of villages buried by lava in 1995 and 2014, thus make for a dark-tourism destination of sorts too, warranting its own entry as well: